Skip to next element

 DIRECTIONS

-• Mix it together to create an even surface area.
+2. Mix together to create an even surface area.
 Your sugar should have absorbed all the water and looks like a big blob of paste.

-• The sugar will eventually bubble up and look like it is forming cloudy clumps, this is a good sign.
+6. The sugar will eventually bubble up and look like it is forming cloudy clumps—this is a good sign.

-• Swirl the pan if need be and try to push down the sugar from the saucepans side walls to prevent crystallization.
+7. Swirl the pan if need be and try to push down the sugar from the saucepan's side walls to prevent crystallization.

-• Slowly pour in the cream and whisk constantly until all of the cream has been incorporated.
+11. Slowly pour in cream and whisk constantly until all of the cream has been incorporated.

-• Pour the creamy caramel into a clean sealable jar and refrigerate.
+13. Pour the creamy caramel into an airtight container (glass works best) and then refrigerate.